facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 - https://bitbucket.org/mrabarnett/mrab-regex/issues/260/extremely-slow-matching-using-ignorecase

-When specifying links that reference the configured `provider` and `user`, links will be shortened differently in light of that context.
+When specifying links that reference the configured `provider`, `user`, and `repo`, links will be shortened differently in light of that context.

 ```md
 - https://github.com/facelessuser/pymdown-extensions/issues/1